denisdiaconu/fit-wave/README.md

 # Fit Wave

-A Fitness page built with React and TypeScript, providing a modern and responsive platform for an engaging user experience across devices.
+A sleek fitness-focused landing page crafted with React and TypeScript.
+Designed for responsiveness and performance, it features smooth scroll navigation and a clean, modern UI to engage users across all screen sizes.

 ## Built With